masc-ucsc/docs/docs/pyrope/03-bundle.md

 assert a.0.1     == 2
 ```

+The only main difference between `a.0` (dot) and `a[0]` (select) access is that
+dot access guarantees to be compile time index, while the select can have
+compile time or run-time index.

 There is introspection to check for an existing field with the `has` and `has
 no` operators.